 Matrices

-Fig. 2: Fibre Plus Matrix produce FRP
+Fig. 2: Fibre Plus Matrix produces FRP

 Read more: different between welding and brazing joining process

-Common properties of fibre-reinforced plastics
+Common properties of fiber-reinforced plastics

 Just as earlier mentioned, the characteristics of fiber-reinforced plastics depend upon factors such as the mechanical properties of the matrix and the fiber.
 The volume of both and their length, and orientation of the fibers in the matrix.